4 Reasons You’re Forgetting A Whole Lot Of Dream Details Quickly

 You’re overtired.

 It’s usually painfully obvious when you’re not getting enough sleep; Not always, but usually.
 There are a lot of first-line symptoms that become apparent sooner than forgetting your dreams.
-If there’s any question, you can consult your primary care doctor.
+If there are any questions, you can consult your primary care doctor.
 He or she may order a sleep study.

 3. You never wake up naturally